FAQs

 Are you scary?

-I am really, really blunt, but people don’t seem to find me scary.
+I am really, really blunt, but most people don’t seem to find me scary or offensive.
 So far, people seem to appreciate the bluntness, which seems to be in short supply in academia.
 I promise to always tell you the truth about your work to the best of my ability—-and that includes telling you when it’s absolutely awful and needs a complete do-over.
 By the same token, I am my clients’ biggest fan and get really, really EXCITED when they finally produce the very best work they’re capable of.

 Here is part of a testimonial from the Testimonials Page that speaks to this question: